amdigital-co-uk/docs-playbook/docs/1.-Welcome/Documentation-Guidelines/Platform-Development-Playbook.md

 ## Tooling

-This playbook is build using [Markdown](https://www.markdownguide.org/) documents, a simple text editor designed for documenation.
+This playbook is build using [Markdown](https://www.markdownguide.org/) documents, a simple text editor designed for documentation.

 Specifically, it is build on [MKDocs](https://www.mkdocs.org/), using the [Material for MKDocs](https://squidfunk.github.io/) theme.